Fried Green Tomatoes

-Fried Green Tomatoes is a 1991 American comedy-drama film directed by Jon Avnet and based on Fannie Flagg's 1987 novel Fried Green Tomatoes at the Whistle Stop Cafe.
-Written by Flagg and Carol Sobieski, and starring Kathy Bates, Jessica Tandy, Mary Stuart Masterson, Mary-Louise Parker and Cicely Tyson, the film tells the story of a middle-aged housewife who, unhappy with her life, befriends an elderly lady in a nursing home and is enthralled by the tales she tells of people she used to know.
+Fried Green Tomatoes is a 1991 American Southern Gothic comedy-drama film directed by Jon Avnet, and based on Fannie Flagg's 1987 novel Fried Green Tomatoes at the Whistle Stop Cafe.
+Written by Flagg and Carol Sobieski, and starring Kathy Bates, Jessica Tandy, Mary Stuart Masterson, Mary-Louise Parker, and Cicely Tyson, the film tells the story of a middle-aged housewife who, unhappy with her life, befriends an elderly lady in a nursing home and is enthralled by the tales she tells of people she used to know.

 The film was released in theaters in the United States on December 27, 1991, garnered positive reviews from critics and was a box office success, grossing $119.4 million on a $11 million budget.

 Fried Green Tomatoes received nominations for two Academy Awards and two BAFTA awards, as well as nominations for three Golden Globe Awards and a Guldbagge Award.

 Plot

 Evelyn Couch is a timid housewife in her 40s in 1980s Birmingham, Alabama.
 Her husband Ed has an aunt with dementia living at an Alabama nursing home.
-While waiting for Ed in the waiting room, Evelyn meets the elderly Ninny Threadgoode.
+While waiting for Ed in the waiting room, Evelyn meets the elderly Ninny Threadgoode, who says she is staying in the home to keep an old friend company and will then return to her house.
 Over several encounters, Ninny tells Evelyn about the long-abandoned town of Whistle Stop and its residents.
 (Note: The film's subplot concerns Evelyn's dissatisfaction with her marriage, her life, her growing confidence, and the developing friendship between her and Ninny.
 The timeline switches between the present and a flashback story set between World War I and World War II.)

 Ninny's tale begins with tomboy Idgie, the youngest member of the Threadgoode family.
-She and Ruth Jamison are devastated when Idgie's beloved older brother and Ruth's boyfriend, Buddy, is killed by a train.
+She and Ruth Jamison are devastated when Buddy, Idgie's beloved older brother and Ruth's suitor, is killed by a train.
 Idgie remains socially withdrawn well into her adolescence.
 At the Threadgoode family's request, the straitlaced Ruth befriends a reluctant Idgie, and over the summer they gradually develop a deep attachment.

 Ruth eventually moves to Valdosta, Georgia, to marry Frank Bennett.
 Idgie visits a pregnant Ruth, only to discover that Frank habitually abuses her.
 Against Frank's violent attempts to stop her, Idgie, together with her brother Julian and Big George, rescue Ruth who returns to Whistle Stop with them, where her son, Buddy Jr., is born.
 Papa Threadgoode gives Idgie money to start a business and help care for Ruth and Buddy Jr. She and Ruth open the Whistle Stop Cafe, employing the family cook, Sipsey, and her son, Big George, whose excellent barbecue becomes widely popular.